Autoscaler/autoscaler/autoscale-kubernetes-container/README.md

 The container uses very little memory and CPU, and effectively no disk load.
 It does, however, generate some network traffic through monitoring and scaling of services.
-Marathon will be the target of most of the network traffic, though the RabbitMQ management host will also be polled.
-The frequency of the traffic depends upon the number of services being monitored and the service template requested frequency.
-Each individual network call should be no more than a handful of kilobytes, though the 15-minute scheduled refresh of all Marathon services may be more if Marathon is running a large number of services.
+Kubernetes will be the target of most of the network traffic, though the RabbitMQ management host will also be polled.
+The frequency of the traffic depends upon the number of deployments being monitored and the requested frequency.
-Recommended values:

 - 128-196MB of RAM
 - 0.1 CPUs per 10 services monitored
 - Slow I/O is acceptable
-- Preferred to be network-local to Marathon and RabbitMQ

 ### Failure modes